Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 - - -

+__Tags__: reassignment,
-Ramon, L., Vinicius W.C., M., Thiago, F., N., Vitor A.A., S., Heuristics and matheuristics for a real-life machine reassignment problem 2013 - International Transactions in Operational Research
+> [10] Ramon, L., Vinicius W.C., M., Thiago, F., N., Vitor A.A., S.,
+> Heuristics and matheuristics for a real-life machine reassignment problem
+> 2013 - International Transactions in Operational Research

 Formal answer to the problem proposed by Google during the ROADEF/EURO Challenge.
 The solution is based on a linear integer programming (IP)